 There is a difference between this type of movement and shaking a baby.
 People quickly comment that it's never a good idea to shake a baby when they first see the video of Dr. Harvey doing this but rest assured he is not shaking the baby.
 And the baby's head, neck, and back are supported at all times, which makes Shaken Baby Syndrome unlikely.

 Whatever works for you and your baby, do that!

 Can I Give My Baby Gas Through Breastfeeding?

-Extra gas is mostly due to normal gastric development and swallowing of air while feeding.
-Mom should try to rectify these things mentioned above, before changing her diet.
+Extra gas is primarily due to normal gastric development and air swallowing while feeding.
+Mom should try to rectify these things mentioned above before changing her diet.
 The food that a breastfeeding mother eats can sometimes affect her baby.
 Not all foods affect all babies in the same way.
 Also, the use of any medication taken by Mom or Baby may cause extra gassiness.
 See "what foods cause gas in breastfed babies?"